beaumccartney/beaumccartney.github.io/src/blog/c-nested-defer.md

     To the best of my knowledge, clay isn't meant to be used from multiple threads.</fn>

-There is have one caveat: the loop can't be entirely unrolled and ignored by an optimizer.
+There is one caveat: the loop can't be entirely unrolled and ignored by an optimizer.
 I think this is because reads/writes to a global/thread-local variable cannot be ignored.
 With the usual approach, the loop latch is a local variable who's entire lifetime and usage is easily visible to the compiler, so